January 07, 2009

 Life and works.

-He did not like the interior very much, and a lover of the baroque style, he decided to redecorate it.
-This became something more than just a redecoration, it became a project that kept the couple busy for six year.
-And would cost them a lot of money too.
+This became something more than just a redecoration, it became a project that kept the couple busy for six years.

-The ornaments have been made from gypsum, hardened in latex molds, which Nelems produced himself by applying the latex to models designed in clay.
+The ornaments added to the living room, have been made from gypsum, hardened in latex molds, which Nelems produced himself by applying the latex to models designed in clay.

 The living room has been transformed into kind of a Louis XIV palace, abundantly decorated with angels, cherubs, paintings, pillars......
 Dennis Nelems and his wife would not have it otherwise.
 It has been reported that Nelems has been doing this kind of decoration in a number of houses where the couple lived before they settled in the retirement flat.

 Above picture was made in 2006.
-That year the BBC, just as many other media in the world, had a newsitem about the baroque interior.
+That year the BBC, just as many other media all over the world, had a newsitem about the baroque interior.

 At that time Dennis Nelems said he considered decorating the bedroom in the same style.
 Since no reports came available about such a project.